Irreversible dynamics on Poisson manifolds: Irreversible dynamics on

 The Casimir is the squared norm of the linear momentum, which defines a $SO(2)$-invariant Euclidean metric on the linear momentum subspace of $\mathfrak{se}(2)^*$.
 It can therefore be viewed as a degenerate Riemannian structure.
 The functional independence means that any function of the form $\Phi(p_1^2+p_2^2)$ for a smooth function $\Phi$ is a valid Casimir.
 To see that this is indeed a Casimir, one checks that $\{C, \zeta\} = \{C, p_1\} = \{C, p_2\} = 0 $, which reflects the fact that the level sets of $p_1^2+p_2^2$ are invariant under the coadjoint action.
 Given a Hamiltonian $H(\zeta, p_1, p_2)$, the Lie–Poisson equations of motion are:

 These equations describe the evolution of momentum and angular momentum in a planar rigid body or control system whose Hamiltonian is invariant under the left action of $SE(2)$.
 To move towards irreversible dynamics, we declare $S(\zeta,p)=\frac{1}{2}(p_1^2+p_2^2)$ to be the entropy, as this is the only functionally independent Casimir.

-The Lie algebra $\mathfrak{se}(2)$ is not semisimple and has second cohomology $H^2_{CE}(\mathfrak{se}(2),\mathbb{R})\simeq\mathbb{R}$ (this is explicitly computed in Appendix I in \cite{souriau1970structure}).
+\paragraph{Central extension.} The Lie algebra $\mathfrak{se}(2)$ is not semisimple and has second cohomology $H^2_{CE}(\mathfrak{se}(2),\mathbb{R})\simeq\mathbb{R}$ (this is explicitly computed in Appendix I in \cite{souriau1970structure}).
 Given the basis of $\mathfrak{se}(2)$ as in \eqref{eq:se2basis}, a nontrivial central extension is given by including a central element $z$ such that

 It can be checked that this bracket satisfies the properties to be a Lie bracket.
 This yields the centrally extended Lie algebra $\widehat{\mathfrak{se}}(2)\simeq \mathbb{R}^4$.
 A Lie-Poisson structure on the dual of a centrally extended Lie algebra is called an affine Lie-Poisson bracket.
 The resulting affine Lie-Poisson bracket on $\widehat{\mathfrak{se}}(2)^*\simeq\mathbb{R}^4$ with coordinates $(\zeta,p_1,p_2,c)$ is given by